msysbio/microbetag/docs/tutorials/local.md

 Running `microbetag` using your own genomes/bins/MAGs requires **significant** computing time and/or resources.
 In this tutorial, we will use a very short number of bins (7) to showcase the various steps `microbetag` implements.
+Yet, it still gets more than a couple of hours to go through all the different steps to get all the possible supported annotations.
+In our experience, memory (RAM) requirements should not be a challenge; memory would be an issue only with really large networks.
-In our experience, memory can hard be an issue, and `microbetag` is more often than not thread-limited.
+`microbetag` is more often than not thread-limited, i.e. it needs computing power to go through the annotation steps.

 {: .important-title}
 > INPUT FILES USED IN THIS TUTORIAL